fgaz/fgaz.github.io/_posts/2017-9-13-hsoc-cabal-new-build-status-update-1.md

+---
+layout: post
+comments: true
+language: english
-# Haskell Summer of Code 2017: Last Mile for `cabal new-build`: first and last status update
+title: Haskell Summer of Code 2017: Last Mile for `cabal new-build`: first and last status update
+tags: [haskell,cabal,hsoc,new-build]
+---

 Time flies!
 The Haskell Summer of Code is over, and this is my first and last status update.
 Last in the HSoC, but not in the project, as you'll see later.